We’re making old-fashioned chess pie, a gooey custard pie made with simple ingredients. This easy pie recipe is a true Southern classic!

 This old-fashioned chess pie recipe is made with simple ingredients, things I am sure you already have in your pantry!
 Here’s what you need to make a Southern chess pie:

-• Eggs: room temperature eggs are key!
-This greatly helps the creamy texture of the custard.
+- Eggs: room temperature eggs are key!
+The eggs are combined with other ingredients to form an egg mixture for the filling, which greatly helps the creamy texture of the custard.

-• Unsalted butter: make sure to melt the butter, or at least have it at room temperature, so it’s nice and creamy.
+- Unsalted butter: make sure to melt the butter, or at least have it at room temperature, so it’s nice and creamy.
+If using melted butter, let it cool before mixing.
+Cream the butter and sugar together until light and fluffy for the best texture.

-• Cornmeal: I use regular yellow cornmeal.
-It rises to the top during baking and creates that perfect golden brown crust on top.
+- Cornmeal: I use regular yellow cornmeal.
+Corn meal adds texture and color to the pie, and it rises to the top during baking to create that perfect golden brown crust on top.

 How to Make a Southern Chess Pie